MicrosoftDocs/iis-docs/iis/media/transform-manager/iis-transform-manager-readme.md

     > [!NOTE]
     >
     >
-    >  The watch folder XML configuration files are located in %ProgramData%\Microsoft\IIS\Transform Manager\Configuration\Job Definitions.
+    >  The watch folder XML configuration files are located in `%ProgramData%\Microsoft\IIS\Transform Manager\Configuration\Job Definitions`.
 You might need to turn on the **Folder views** option in Windows that shows hidden files, folders, and drives in order to view them.
 - **Specifying the watch folder root path**.
 When you configure watch folder settings, you can specify a watch folder location on the local Web server or on a network share in the **Watch folder path** list.
 Be aware of the following when specifying this value:

     - You must use a unique root path for each watch folder.
 Different watch folders that have the same physical path won't start.